 The program review report should demonstrate the critical review of the current effectiveness of the program.
-The primary audience for the report is the external reviewer, in its initial draft, and the program's colleagues on the Academic Policy, Budgeting, and Planning Committee (APBP) in its final form.
+The primary audience for the report is the external reviewer, in its initial draft, and the dean and provost in its final form.
 While some description and context may be necessary for the committee to understand the programs’ analysis, the majority of the report should focus on evaluating and interpreting the findings of the process.
 Departments are encouraged to strive for brevity and reports are typically not to exceed 35 pages.

 The components of the report are as follows: